nvim-telescope/telescope-bibtex.nvim/README.md

 Think of this as defining text before and after the entry and putting a `%s` where the entry should be put.

 If `format` is not defined, the plugin will fall back to `tex` format.

+If the config does not seem to work/apply, check at which point you load the extension.
+The extension will only be initialized with the right config if it is loaded **after** calling the setup function.